 A first degree or relevant managerial and operational experience.
 We assess all applicants on merit and we can advise you about this.

-If English is not your first language you need an IELTS score of at least 6.5 with a minimum of 5.5 in all skills.
+If English is not your first language you need an IELTS score of at least 6.5.

 Strategic facilities management